-InLinks are of a high quality, accessible design that would be a significant improvement over the existing telephone payphones (UD10, GEN3).
+InLinks are of a high quality, accessible design that would be a significant improvement over the existing payphones (UD10, GEN3).

 The proposed InLink would be appropriately sited (NPPF para.
 67, HD25, HD27, UD10); it would reduce street clutter (UD10); it would maintain sufficient footway widths and visibility splays (NPPF para.
 67, HD25, UD10); would not adversely affect heritage assets (NPPF para.
-67, para.
-126-141, HD27, HD1); and, would not otherwise adversely affect amenity or public safety.
+126-141 and 67, HD1); and, would not otherwise adversely affect amenity or public safety.